FORMS REQUIRED FOR MARRIAGE WITHIN AUSTRALIA

 “Before you are joined in marriage in my presence and the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.

-“I call upon the persons here present, to witness that I (A.B), take you (C.D), to be my lawful wedded wife/husband.”
+“I call upon the persons here present, to witness that I (A.B), take you (C.D), to be my lawful wedded wife/husband/spouse.”

 ♥ This may be incorporated into your vows or the repeat after me/I Do section of the ceremony.
-It is the only time you must use your full names, and it must be said by both the bride and the groom.
+It is the only time you must use your full names, and it must be said by both parties entering into the marriage.
 ‘You’ may be substituted with ‘thee’ if desired.

 FOR YOUR DOWNLOADING PLEASURE